Prevention

 According to the Alzheimer’s Association, “experts agree that in the vast majority of cases, Alzheimer's, like other common chronic conditions, probably develops as a result of complex interactions among multiple factors, including age, genetics, environment, lifestyle and coexisting medical conditions.
 Although some risk factors — such as age or genes — cannot be changed, other risk factors — such as high blood pressure and lack of exercise— usually can be changed to help reduce risk.
 Research in these areas may lead to new ways to detect those at highest risk.”

-For more information, visit Prevention.
+For more information, visit Prevention at the Alzheimer's Association.